Colorectal cancer is the second leading cause of cancer death affecting both

 The Colorado Colorectal Screening Program is a statewide program that

-partners with health care providers to provide no cost colorectal screening to
+partners with health care providers to provide no cost patient navigation for colorectal screening to

 The Program, coordinated through the University of Colorado Cancer Center,

 has partnership with more than 50 community health clinics across Colorado.

 These community clinics offer no cost patient navigation services to those who qualify.